Touch in Psychotherapy

 Clinically intentional touch in psychotherapy has been implemented by bodyworkers and psychotherapists.
 Kathy Kain has taught the use of touch to trauma therapists for over three decades within the context of somatic experiencing.
 Her approach is to address the dysregulation of the client’s neurophysiology by focusing on “developing tactile skills, somatic awareness, and other touch-related skills in the context of working with the resolution of trauma.”
 Working directly on bodily systems has the effect of healing emotional wounds.

-NeuroAffective Touch™, developed by Dr. Aline LaPierre, is a psychobiological approach that integrates the key elements of developmental theory, relational psychotherapy, and somatic psychotherapy.
-By highlighting the primary importance of the body and emphasizing its equality with the mind, NeuroAffective Touch can address developmental deficits and resolve traumas that cannot be reached by verbal means alone.
+An approach from a psychotherapy scope of practice is taught by Aline LaPierre.
+Her psychobiological approach integrates the key elements of developmental theory and somatic psychotherapy.
+By highlighting the importance of the body and emphasizing its relations with the mind, the skillful use of touch can address developmental deficits and resolve traumas that cannot be reached by verbal means alone.